MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ### Explore data outputs

 Data outputs refer to the location where the results of a batch job are placed.
-Each output has an identifiable name, and Machine Learning automatically assigns a unique path to each named output.
+Each output has an identifiable name, and Azure Machine Learning automatically assigns a unique path to each named output.
 You can specify another path if you need to.

 > [!IMPORTANT]
 > Batch endpoints only support writing outputs in Blob Storage data stores.
 If you need to write to a storage account with hierarchical namespaces enabled, such as Data Lake Storage Gen2, you can register the storage service as a Blob Storage data store, because the services are fully compatible.
 In this way, you can write outputs from batch endpoints to Data Lake Storage Gen2.